Skip to main content

 Frequently Asked Questions

-Interim Instructional Services (IIS), formerly Home and Hospital Teaching, is designed to provide instructional continuity to students who are unable to attend their regular school of enrollment due to a physical, medical or emotional condition.
-It is a short-term, itinerant instructional service mandated by state law with specific guidelines for program implementation and delivery.
-Preparing for the eventual return to school, the educational services provided enable students to continue their academic work and to remain current with their peers.
+Home and Hospital Teaching (HHT) is designed to provide instructional continuity to students who are unable to attend their regular school of enrollment due to a physical, medical, or emotional condition.
+It is a short-term, itinerant instructional service mandated by state law with specific guidelines for qualification, implementation, and delivery.
+Preparing for the eventual return to school, the educational services provided enable students to continue their academic work and to remain current with their peers as much as possible.

-IIS may be provided to a student who is unable to participate at their school of enrollment due to a physical or emotional condition and who also meets eligibility criteria.
-IIS is available to all Montgomery County Public Schools (MCPS) students who are enrolled in Grade K through 12, or placed by MCPS in a nonpublic school.
+HHT may be provided to a student who is unable to participate at their school of enrollment due to a physical or emotional condition and who also meets eligibility criteria.
+HHT is available to all Montgomery County Public Schools (MCPS) students who are enrolled in grades K through 12, or placed by MCPS in a nonpublic school.

 • Application for Interim Instructional Services, with Qualified Physical Health Condition ONLY, MCPS Form 311-15B or,